|Style||Fully Escorted & Guided

 Enjoy the rest of the day at leisure to explore on your own.
 You might want to take advantage of Hoi An's world-famous tailors during your stay here.
 Anything you might want to wear can be made for you in Hoi An, all at bargain prices and with expert workmanship.
 Accommodations: Sunrise Hoi An Resort.
 Breakfast provided.

-Optional Excursion: The Cu Chi Tunnels were built by the Viet Minh in the 1940s, this incredible network of tunnels once stretched for 210 miles and contained extensive Viet Cong infrastructure including tactical quarters, storage rooms, kitchens, a school and even an underground hospital.
+Optional Excursion: Cu Chi Tunnels, $50.
+The Cu Chi Tunnels were built by the Viet Minh in the 1940s.
+This incredible network of tunnels once stretched for 210 miles and contained extensive Viet Cong infrastructure including tactical quarters, storage rooms, kitchens, a school and even an underground hospital.
 Most entrances were so well disguised that only a small portion of the system was ever discovered during the war, despite the fact that some 125 miles ran under a U.S. military base.
-You can enter the tunnels if you wish, or view them from outside. ($50 per person, minimum 3 passengers to operate)
+You can enter the tunnels if you wish, or view them from outside.
+(Minimum 3 passengers to operate.)

 Day 6: Hoi An.
 Today is free at leisure for shopping and exploring this charming town, a protected UNESCO World Heritage Site, or simply relax by the pool or on its beautiful white sand beaches.
 Alternatively, take advantage of an optional half day excursion to My Son or an optional guided walking tour of Hoi An.
 Breakfast provided.

-Optional Excursion: Embark on a morning or afternoon optional walking tour through the streets of Hoi An, once a major Asian trading port in the seventeenth and eighteenth centuries.
-Hoi An’s architecture and relaxed lifestyle have changed little over the years.
-Explore the ancient town center and visit the sites of former merchants’ homes, a 400 year-old Japanese Covered Bridge, and a Chinese Communal Hall.
+Optional Excursion (purchased locally): Hoi An walking tour, $35.
+Embark on a morning or afternoon optional walking tour through the streets of Hoi An, once a major Asian trading port in the seventeenth and eighteenth centuries.
+Hoi An's architecture and relaxed lifestyle have changed little over the years.
+Explore the ancient town center and visit the sites of former merchants' homes, a 400 year-old Japanese Covered Bridge, and a Chinese Communal Hall.
 Before you return to your hotel enjoy browsing and shopping in the one of the most colorful local marketplaces in all of Asia.
-This optional excursion can only be purchased locally (Jan-May 2014: $31 per person, Sep 2014-Mar 2015: $35 per person)

-Optional Excursion: Enjoy a morning optional half day excursion to visit the capital and religious center of the former Champa Kingdom, My Son.
+Optional Excursion: My Son & Tra Kieu, $50.
+Enjoy a morning optional half day excursion to visit the capital and religious center of the former Champa Kingdom, My Son.
 Here, 40km southwest of Hoi An in a lush green valley, are dozens of red brick towers and sanctuaries dating from between the 7th and 13th centuries.
 On the way back to Hoi An stop to visit Tra Kieu, formerly known as Simhapura or the Lion Citadel, the capital of Champa between the 4th and 8th centuries.
 Some of the finest sculpture in Da Nang's Cham Museum originated from here.
-(Jan-May 2014: $40 per person, Sep 2014-Mar 2015: $50 per person, minimum 3 passengers to operate)
+(Minimum 3 passengers to operate.)

 Day 7: Hoi An, Hai Phong & Halong Bay.
 After a leisurely breakfast, transfer to airport for your early afternoon flight to Hai Phong.
 On arrival, transfer through the rich farmlands of the Red River Delta to your hotel in Halong Bay for check-in.
 The balance of the day is at leisure.
 Accommodations: Halong Plaza Hotel.
 Breakfast provided.

 Day 8: Halong Bay & Hanoi.
 This morning, transfer to the pier to set sail on your private junk for a 5-hour cruise on the emerald green waters of Halong Bay.
 Enjoy a fresh seafood lunch as you cruise amongst the spectacular limestone islands.
 This afternoon, return to Halong Harbor then transfer to Hanoi.
 Upon arrival, you will be escorted to your hotel for check-in.
-Accommodations: Departures through May 2014 Nikko Hotel, departures Sep 2014 onwards Hilton Garden Inn.
+Accommodations: Hilton Garden Inn.
 Breakfast & lunch provided.

 Day 9: Hanoi.
 This morning's half-day tour of Hanoi begins with Ho Chi Minh's Mausoleum as well as his private residence from 1954 until 1969.
 The wooden ethnic minority style house, which was built on stilts, is surrounded by lovely peaceful gardens.
 In the same complex you will see the One Pillar Pagoda, founded by King Ly Thai To in 1049.
 This structure has become an important symbol for the people of Hanoi.
 Continue on to Hoa Lo Prison (formerly known as the "Hanoi Hilton" during the American war).
 Before returning to your hotel, visit the Museum of Ethnology where you observe Vietnam's diverse culture through the Museum's unique presentation of articles and dress used in daily life.
 Breakfast provided.

-Optional Excursion: Your afternoon optional excursion offers you the chance to explore Hanoi on an hour long tour by cyclo, a chauffeur-pedaled three-wheeled carriage, through the city's Old Quarter known as the 36 Streets.
+Optional Excursion: Old Quarter Cyclo Tour & Water Puppets Show, $50.
+Your afternoon optional excursion offers you the chance to explore Hanoi on an hour long tour by cyclo, a chauffeur-pedaled three-wheeled carriage, through the city's Old Quarter known as the 36 Streets.
 This bustling area of narrow streets and lanes is home to literally thousands of small businesses and shopkeepers.
 There's no doubt that this is an entrepreneurial people and you'll see the evidence as you wind your way slowly through the quarter.
 There are tiny restaurants, with single burner kitchens set out on the sidewalk, kiosks for shoes, hats, suitcases, clothing and food, and many women carrying herbs and vegetables in flat baskets suspended from each end of a bamboo pole which is carried perfectly balanced on one shoulder.
 You find plenty of photo opportunities all around you, so have your camera ready.
 After your tour, you'll continue to the theater where you'll enjoy an ancient form of Vietnamese entertainment known as Mua Roi Nuoc, or Water Puppets, a wonderful performance art form well loved by locals and tourists alike.
-Puppeteers control their puppets using long bamboo rods and string mechanisms hidden beneath the water's surface to depict scenes from rural life and national history. ($50 per person, minimum 3 passengers to operate)
+Puppeteers control their puppets using long bamboo rods and string mechanisms hidden beneath the water's surface to depict scenes from rural life and national history.
+(Minimum 3 passengers to operate.)

 Day 10: Depart Vietnam/Arrive USA.
-Enjoy a leisurely breakfast.
-Later today, transfer to the airport to check in for your return flight to the USA.
+Today, transfer to the airport to check in for your return flight to the USA, via Taipei, Taiwan.
 If your schedule permits, take advantage of an optional extension to Bangkok, Thailand!
 Breakfast provided.

 Passengers returning to New York (JFK) will overnight in Taipei on Day 10 continuing to JFK on Day 11.